devicetree-org/devicetree-specification/source/introduction.rst

 * FCode debugging
 * Operating system debugging

-What is retained from IEEE-1275 are concepts from the devicetree architecture by which a boot program can describe and communicate system hardware information to client program, thus eliminating the need for the client program to have hard-coded descriptions of system hardware.
+What is retained from IEEE 1275 are concepts from the devicetree architecture by which a boot program can describe and communicate system hardware information to client program, thus eliminating the need for the client program to have hard-coded descriptions of system hardware.

 This specification partially supersedes the |epapr| [EPAPR] specification.
-|epapr| documents how devicetree is used by the PowerISA, and covers both
+|epapr| documents how devicetree is used by the Power ISA, and covers both
-general concepts, as well as PowerISA specific bindings.
+general concepts, as well as Power ISA specific bindings.
 The text of this document was derived from |epapr|, but either removes architecture specific bindings, or moves them into an appendix.

 32-bit and 64-bit Support